Ill Niño: Fracture and lawsuit (2019)

-Settlement and continuation
+Settlement and continuation (2020–present)

 In March 2020, Chavarri, Pina, Machado, Luster, and Verduzco reached a mutual agreement allowing Chavarri and Pina to continue using the Ill Niño band name.
 With legal issues settled, Machado, Luster, and Verduzco formed a new band, Lions at the Gate, while the reformed Ill Niño lineup began work on their eighth studio album.
 They released a second single, "Máscara", featuring AJ Channer from Fire from the Gods, and announced the album title as *IllMortals*.

 On January 30, 2021, the band hosted a one-day virtual event titled *American Revolución*, joined by Fire From the Gods and Hyro the Hero.
 Notably, former Ill Niño members Marc Rizzo, Jorge Rosado, and Daniel Gomez appeared as guests—marking their first performance with the band in over 18 years.

 On October 6, 2021, it was officially revealed that Marc Rizzo had rejoined Ill Niño as their permanent lead guitarist.

 In an interview during the band's spring 2022 tour, Dave Chavarri announced that the new album IllMortals would be released on May 6, 2022.
 However, on that date, Ill Niño instead released a new single titled "This Is Over" and later announced that the album would be released on June 10, 2022.
 The album was once again delayed for undisclosed reasons and has not been released.

 On May 13, 2023, the band re-recorded the song "Numb" from their Confession album with new arrangements and lyrics, now altered by vocalist Marcos Leal.
 The updated version and its video clip were posted on YouTube.

 In 2024, Ill Niño embarked on a 25th anniversary tour in Europe, where former Bad Wolves singer Tommy Vext filled in for Leal.
 On September 24, Leal officially announced his departure from the band, and Marc Rizzo also left for the second time.

 Later that year, Leal accused the rest of the band of the multiple delays regarding the planned Illmortals EPs, which were intended to feature his vocals but remain unreleased, citing the band's "incompetence" as a reason for the delays.
-He later engaged in a heated exchange with guitarist Jes DeHoyos on social media regarding his alleged contributions to the album.
+He later engaged in a heated exchange with guitarist Jes De Hoyos on social media regarding his alleged contributions to the album.